shredthaGNAR/list-of-my-starred-repos/README.md

 * [umbrae/Serendipity](https://github.com/umbrae/Serendipity): /r/serendipity is a meta-subreddit meant to broaden the perspective of its subscribers.
 It takes a popular entry from a random subreddit and posts it every few hours.
 If you want to increase your exposure to niche subreddits, or just your perspective on things on the web in general, serendipity might help you do that.
 But it might not.
 It's a bot, after all.
 * [d-evil0per/serverless-hosting](https://github.com/d-evil0per/serverless-hosting): How to host websites using free cloud storage
 * [LeeluPradhan/Service-accounts-seperator-AutoRclone](https://github.com/LeeluPradhan/Service-accounts-seperator-AutoRclone): To split google service accounts after 10 accounts, to add in google group easily and use autorclone!
+* [tjluoma/servicestationscripts](https://github.com/tjluoma/servicestationscripts): Scripts to be used with the macOS App Service Station
 * [aderyabin/ServPane](https://github.com/aderyabin/ServPane): A launchd menu bar app for Mac
 * [oxen-io/session-android](https://github.com/oxen-io/session-android): Session Android - Onion routing based messenger [DEPRECATED SEE README]
 * [oxen-io/session-desktop](https://github.com/oxen-io/session-desktop): Session Desktop - Onion routing based messenger [DEPRECATED SEE README]